 Name of PFAC Volunteer Start Date

 1. Doug Wright 2/4/2015

 2. Anne Liston 3/9/2016

 3. Mary K. Jones 5/17/2017

 4. Dr. Jay Shaw 8/11/2017

 5. Pati Johnson 3/22/2018

 6. Helen Shadowens 5/24/2018

 7. Sandy Horn 9/5 /2019

 8. Kevin Ward 9/20/2018

 9. Parminder Hawkesworth 9/20/2018

-10 Violet Nakayama 10/31/2019
+10 .
+Violet Nakayama 10/31/2019

-11. Alan Kern 2/20/2020
+11 .
+Alan Kern 2/20/2020

-Beta HEART Progress Report for Year 2020 (updated October 28, 2020)
+Beta HEART Progress Report for Year 2021

+(Updated January 2021)

-Beginning in 2020, Beta HealthGroup changed their annual incentive process to be "Annual", meaning that each year the 5 domains have to be revalidated each year to be eligible for the incentive credit.
-General Updates for 2020:
+Beginning in 2020, Beta Healthcare Group changed their annual Incentive process to be "Annual", meaning that each year the five (5) domains have to be re-validated each year to be eligible for the incentive credit.
+General updates for 2021:

-- Final workshop was held in mid-October TFHD staff presented a disclosure case for all participants - SCORE Survey for 2020 (year 3 for TFHD) was canceled and the next survey will be in February 2021. - Lorna Tirman, RN, will be taking over as the Beta HEART lead for TFHD effective November 2020.
+- Final workshop was held in mid-October TFHD presented a disclosure case for all participants - SCORE Survey for 2020 (year 3 for TFHD) was canceled.
+Next survey will be February 22- March 15, 2021. - Lorna Tirman will be taking over as the Beta HEART lead for TFHD effective November 2020.

-Domain History of Incentive Credits (2% annually) Readiness for next Validation Comments Culture of Safety: A process for measuring safety culture and staff engagement (Lead: Dawn Colvin) 2019: \$13,101 2020: \$19,829 100% Survey for 2020 cancelled - departments are continuing to work on goals.
-Validated for 2020.
-SCORE survey for 2021 will be held in February.
-This will be a topic for Workshop 1 for 2021 to be held in February "virtually".
-Dates TBD Rapid Event Response and analysis: A formalized process for early identification and rapid response to adverse events that includes an investigatory process that integrates human factors and systems analysis while applying Just Culture principles (Lead: Todd Johnson) 2019: not validated 2020: \$19,829 100% Beta has changed some of the validation requirements to include an actual event/case review with external committee via Beta.
-Validated for 2020.
-This will be a topic for Workshop 1 for 2021 to be held in February "virtually".
-Dates TBD Communication and transparency: A commitment to honest and transparent communication with patients and family members after an adverse event (Lead: Janet Van Gelder) 2019: not validated 2020: \$19,829 100% Validated for 2020.
-Disclosure checklist recently updated with Lorna Tirman as one of the primary contacts.
-This will be a topic for Workshop 2 for 2021 to be held in May.
-Dates TBD Care for the Caregiver: An organizational program that ensures support for caregivers involved in an adverse event (Lead: Stephen Hicks) 2019: not validated 2020: \$19,829 100% Peer support training for many peer supporters was completed 8/21-22/2020.
-Validated for 2020.
-Ongoing training and monthly peer support meetings are being organized by lead, Stephen Hicks.
-This will be a topic for Workshop 2 for 2021 to be held in May.
-Dates TBD Early Resolution: A process for early resolution when harm is deemed the result of inappropriate care or medical error (Lead: Todd Johnson) 2019: not validated 2020: \$19,829 100% One case went all the way for Early Resolution and was submitted as the "validation case".
-The case was well received both by the validation committee and also as presented at the Early Resolution workshop in October.
-Validated for 2020.
-Dawn Colvin is organizing the Beta HEART dashboard, and training both Lorna Tirman (new Beta lead) and Todd Johnson (Risk Manager) on the use of the dashboard for tracking of cases that meet all 5 domains.
-This will be a topic for Workshop 3 for 2021 to be held in September.
-Dates TBD
+Domain History of Incentive Credits (2% annually) Readiness for next Validation Goal Comments Culture of Safety: A process for measuring safety culture and staff engagement (Lead: Lorna Tirman) Validated 2019: \$13,101 2020: \$19,829 100% Greater than 85% participation in survey Survey for 2020 canceled - departments continue to work on goals from the 2019 survey.
+Validated for 2020 SCORE survey for 2021 will be held February 22 to March 15.
+This will be a topic for the virtual Beta Workshop 1 in February.
+Currently 17 employees and providers scheduled to attend.
+Rapid Event Response and analysis: A formalized process for early identification and rapid response to adverse events that includes an investigatory process that integrates human factors and systems analysis while applying Just Culture principles (Lead: Todd Johnson) Validated 2020: \$19,829 100% Reinforce education related to timely event reporting and implementation of corrective action items.
+Validated for 2020 TFHD incorporates the transparent and timely reporting of safety events to ensure rapid change in providing safer patient care.
+All investigations utilize "just culture" and high reliability principles, and encourage accountability.
+Communication and transparency: A commitment to honest and transparent communication with patients and family members after an adverse event (Lead: Janet Van Gelder) Validated 2020: \$19,829 100% Reinforce Beta HEART principles through targeted education at meetings, emails, Pacesetter, etc. Validated for 2020 Disclosure checklist recently updated with Lorna Tirman as one of the primary contacts.
+This will be a topic for Workshop 2 scheduled April 22-23, 2021.
+Care for the Caregiver: An organizational program that ensures support for caregivers involved in an adverse event (Lead: Stephen Hicks) Validated 2020: \$19,829 100% Proactive support to peers, not just after adverse events Peer support training for many peer supporters was completed 8/21-22/2020.
+Validated for 2020 Ongoing training and monthly peer support meetings are being organized by lead, Stephen Hicks.
+This will be a topic for Workshop 2 scheduled April 22-23, 2021.
+Early Resolution: A process for early resolution when harm is deemed the result of inappropriate care or medical error (Lead: Todd Johnson) Validated 2020: \$19,829 100% "Pacesetter Article" and "Safety Firsts" to enforce the principles of the 5 Domains Validated for 2020 Early Resolution is the final domain and is only achieved by successfully completing all 4 prior domains.
+TFHD utilizes the BETA Heart Dashboard to monitor the effectiveness of meeting these goals.
+Topic for Beta Heart Workshop 3 to be held September 30-Oct.1, 2021